Cypress UMC Fulfills a New Mission by Becoming a Mission Field

 We stumbled into this relationship because they were looking for a place to stay while they volunteered their services.
 We responded by turning our Ministry Activity Center into a dormitory and dining area and mobilizing our volunteers to prepare a temporary home for visiting teams and provide three meals a day each week they are here.

-We had begun preparing for this call to serve several years ago.
-Looking beyond our church walls, we had asked “how could we take our faith into our community?”
 Cypress is a transitioning neighborhood.
 A generation ago, it was the very edge of greater Houston.
 Not anymore.
 It is changing, and so are its needs for ministry.
 The needs after Hurricane Harvey propelled us into more than we imagined.
-After hosting almost 60 Mennonite, Amish, Methodist, and Baptist teams for nearly two years – and 20,000 meals later – we have learned a lot.
+After hosting almost 60 Mennonite, Amish, Methodist, and Baptist teams for nearly 2 years – and 20,000 meals later – we have learned a lot.

 Your church today may be asking similar questions as we did years ago.
 When we sought answers, we looked for the intersection of community needs, congregational resources, and our own leadership skills.
 Who God has gathered in that intersection is our ministry.